niolabs/docs/docs/organizations/upgrade.md

 ### Invoices

 If you are the owner of the plan, you can view and print invoices from the **Plan** page.

+## Billing and Plan Questions

+If you have additional questions about billing or your licensing plan, please contact our support team at [sales@niolabs.com](mailto:sales@niolabs.com).